 Most of the 37 Ornithodoros spp inhabit protected niches in burrows, caves, dens, cliffsides, and bird colonies.
 Among the few that parasitize livestock, O savignyi and O coriaceus are exceptional, because they have eyes and because they rest just below or above ground level under the shade of trees and rocks where livestock and game animals rest and sleep.
 O savignyi, the sand tampan, lives in semiarid areas from Namibia to India and Sri Lanka and is often tremendously abundant.
 It can cause fatal tick paralysis in calves.
 People and tethered livestock suffer severe irritation, allergy, and toxicosis from sand tampan bites, and paralysis and death of animals are recorded.
 O coriaceus, the “pajaroello” of hillside scrub oak habitats from northern California and Nevada to Chiapias, Mexico, occupies deer beds under trees and near large rocks.
 It is well known for irritating deer and cattle, and in people, its bite causes a severe skin reaction.
-Epizootic bovine abortion, caused by Borrelia crocidurae, appears to be transmitted only by O coriaceus.
+Epizootic bovine abortion, caused by an unnamed bacterium (in the order Myxococcales), is transmitted by O coriaceus.
 O gurneyi shelters in tree-shaded soil in arid zones of Australia where kangaroos and people rest; livestock are rare or absent in these habitats.

 Among the numerous Ornithodoros spp that inhabit burrows, several species are either naturally infected with African swine fever (ASF) virus in Africa or have the laboratory-confirmed ability to harbor and transmit the agent in Europe and the Americas.
 The natural reservoir and vector of ASF virus is O porcinus, which is abundant in burrows of tropical African pigs and also of antbears and porcupines.
 It has secondarily adapted to human dwellings and domestic animal shelters, where it lives in the cracks of walls and floors.
 Domestic pig populations in the vicinity of infected wild pigs can be decimated by ASF.
 Wild and domestic pigs are not involved in the epidemiology of Borrelia duttoni, the agent of human African relapsing fever, which is transmitted by O moubata.
 ASF virus has been transported in infected meat to Spain where O marocanus, an inhabitant of rodent burrows and pig sties, is an efficient vector.
 O marocanus is also a reservoir and vector of Borrelia hispanica, the agent of Spanish-northwest African human relapsing fever.
 ASF has likewise been introduced in Brazil, Haiti, the Dominican Republic, and Cuba.
 The American O turicata, O dugesi, and O coriaceus are potential vectors of ASF virus.